BonsonW/slorado/docs/cuda-build.md

 # Building CUDA version of slorado on x84_64

 1. To build for the NVIDIA GPU, you need to have the CUDA toolkit installed.
-See [below](#tested-versions-and-requirements) for the CUDA toolkit versions we have tested/
+See [below](#tested-versions-and-requirements) for the CUDA toolkit versions we have tested.

 2. A minimum g++ version as listed [below](#tested-versions-and-requirements) is required due to libtorch.
-You check check your g++ version as `g++ --version`.
+You check check your g++ version by invoking `g++ --version`.

 3. Install zlib development files needed for slow5lib: